cudmore/homecage/docs/docs/installing-the-software.md

 ## 1) Check your system

-Homecage runs best on a Raspberry 2/3 and Debian stretch. **Do not run it on Raspberry Model B, it is too slow**.
+Homecage runs best on a Raspberry 2/3 and Debian Stretch. **Do not run it on Raspberry Model B, it is too slow**.

 Check which version of the Raspberry Pi you have.